sophosukps/Endpoint_Health_Single_Tenant/README.md

 # Endpoint_Health_Single_Tenant
+This will create a health report for every machine in a single tenant.
 Please follow the PDF Guide